Dimaluo

 Dimaluo (迪麻洛村 (Dímáluò Cūn)) is a village in Gongshan Derung and Nu Autonomous County located in a side valley of the Nu River Valley in the north-western part of Yunnan, China.
-The Dimaluo River flows through the village and is a tributary of the nearby Nu Jiang.
+The Dimaluo River flows through the village and is a tributary of the nearby Nu River.

 Etymology

 "Dimaluo" is a Lisu word meaning "plains".

 History

 French Catholic missionaries first arrived in Dimaluo during the 1840's, and later on, Swiss and French missionaries from the Paris Foreign Missions Society would continue converting the area.
 They had been successful in making a number of Nu converts in the Dimaluo area.
 Because there was no written Nu language, instructions took place in Tibetan, giving rise to Tibetan as a language of high status among converted communities.

 Electricity was introduced to the village in 2008, and a hydroelectric dam has been built along the Dimaluo River.

 In recent years, large numbers of Han Chinese workers have moved to the area for employment in construction jobs, which largely involves building infrastructure in the region.